 - The post-money valuation sets the bar as the current value of the company immediately after receiving funding.
 This impacts stock option issuance prices as well as the ‘paper value’ of existing shares held.

 - Additionally, the post-money valuation dictates how future pre-money valuations will be calculated.
 If the company continues to grow and hit goals, the next funding round should see a nice cushion between the prior post-money and the new pre-money.
 If not, you may experience a flat or down round, which isn’t good for you or your investors.

 Setting Ownership Targets

 Many early-stage investors aim to own a particular percentage of a company with their investment.
-For example, an investor may want to own 20% of a company with their seed round investment and have an investment range of $250 to $500 thousand per deal.
+For example, an investor may want to own 20% of a company with their seed round investment and have an investment range of $250,000 to $500,000 per deal.

 Using these parameters, you can reverse factor the valuations they typically fund.
 In this example, the 20% would be based on the post-money valuation.
 Let’s figure out the range: